yhabib/JavaScript30/03 - CSS Variables/readme.md

       }
     ```

-3. Use them in JS:
+3. And we also access them in our JS:
     ```javascript
     const inputs = document.querySelectorAll('.controls input');
     function handleUpdate() {